Oren-Fanok/Capstone/README.md

 # Section 2

 In this section, I will create a new data frame called calc_df, which will hold all of our calculated data going forward.
-I'll begin by filling the new data frame with only timestamps containing pumps turning on or off (Val column 1 for on and 0 for off).
-From there I will convert both on and off timestamps into Unix time and calculate the difference in time between the pump turning on and off.
-Remove the # in front of any of the calc_df lines to see a preview of the data frame.
+I'll begin by assigning the original df to my calculated df, and reformatting the columns (names and order).
+Next I will remove any erroneous rows containing invalid pump numbers.
+Then I'll use the legend dataframe I read into the program earlier to add the correct lift station name to each row in calc_df.
+Finally, I will convert both on and off timestamps into Unix time and calculate the difference in time between the pump turning on and off.

 # Section 3